What is the weight of a tyre? Why tyre Weight Matters More Than You Think

 : • Mileage gets reduced

-• Fuel consumption cost rises
+•Fuel consumption cost rises

-With the help of lighter tyres rolling resistance feel relaxed and develops way for fuel consumption improvement
+With the help of lighter tyres rolling resistance feelS relaxed and develops a way for fuel consumption improvement.

-2. How Acceleration & Braking is affected.
+2. How acceleration & braking is affected.

-The acceleration process comes to a slow down posture and braking distance increases with heavy tyre usage whereas the lighter tyres perform better with quicker acceleration and braking response becomes more desirable.
+The acceleration process comes to a slow down posture, and braking distance increases with heavy tyre usage, whereas the lighter tyres perform better with quicker acceleration, and braking response becomes more desirable.

 3. Ride Comfort